v2south/BinBayes/README.md

 The R function BinBayes.R requires three input variables as follows:

 * <strong> m_data </strong> is a matrix or dataframe containing the data from your study.
 This dataframe should have four columns.
 The first column contains the subject identifier; the second column contains the item identifier; the third column contains the identifier for experimental condition; the fourth column holds a binary valued accuracy response.
-These columns should be labelled as subj, itemID, cond, Acc, respectively.
+These columns should be labelled as *subj*, *itemID*, *cond*, *Acc* respectively.